howler.jpg

 Although very few tourists have been bitten by poisonous snakes in Costa Rica, without becoming paranoid, a few precautions are advisable.
 Consider all snakes poisonous.
 Remember that small snakes can be just as deadly as big snakes.
 Pay attention to where you are walking.
 Snakes are usually coiled before they strike.
 In the back of your mind connect round with danger.
 If you see something round on the forest floor, stop and step back.
 In general, much of what is interesting in the tropical forest is up in the trees, and much of what is dangerous is on the ground.
 Therefore, for your safety it is important that you remember these two simple rules: When you're looking up, don't move your feet.
 When you are moving your feet, look down.

-Mobile phone and WiFi?
+Cell phone coverage and WiFi?

 U.S. Dollars, credit cards and banks?